 - 1 cup water

-- Prepare a loaf pan (8x4 or 9x5) by lining it with cling wrap and spraying the cling wrap with nonstick cooking spray.
+Prepare a loaf pan (8-by-4-inches or 9-by-5-inches) by lining it with cling wrap and spraying the cling wrap with nonstick cooking spray.

 Place the sugar and the water in a medium saucepan over medium-high heat, and stir until the sugar dissolves.
 Bring the mixture to a boil and insert a candy thermometer.
 Continue to cook the sugar syrup until it reaches 250 F on the thermometer.
 Remove it from the heat.

 While the sugar syrup is cooking, pour the tahini into a large bowl and whisk it until it is a smooth, homogeneous texture without any clumps.
 Stir in the vanilla extract.

 Place the egg whites in a clean, dry bowl of a stand mixer fitted with a whisk attachment.
 Beat the egg whites until they hold stiff peaks but are not crumbly.

 Gently fold the egg whites into the sesame paste.
 Once they are incorporated, slowly and gradually stream in the sugar, mixing well.